jhumelsine/jhumelsine.github.io/_posts/2023-10-24-hexagonal-architecture-introduction.md

 <img src="https://images.rawpixel.com/image_800/czNmcy1wcml2YXRlL3Jhd3BpeGVsX2ltYWdlcy93ZWJzaXRlX2NvbnRlbnQvbHIvcHg3NjQ3NjUtaW1hZ2Uta3d2dXpmZ3EuanBn.jpg" alt="Cocoons" title="Image Source: https://www.rawpixel.com/image/5905381/photo-image-flower-public-domain-green
 https://images.rawpixel.com/image_800/" width = "35%" align="right" style="padding-right: 35px;">

 The common core theme is that Business Domain implementation is sheltered in its own cocoon protected from external dependencies.
-I’ll spend more time in future blogs about what an external dependency may be, but to make it a bit more concrete here, one common example of an external dependency is the database.
+I’ll spend more time in future blogs (See: [Hexagonal Architecture](https://jhumelsine.github.io/2023/10/28/hexagonal-architecture-structure.html)) about what an external dependency may be, but to make it a bit more concrete here, one common example of an external dependency is the database.

 The Business Domain implementation depends upon access points, which are the _Ports_ in Cockburn’s nomenclature.
 In the implementation, these _Ports_ will usually be interface contracts.
 Pluggable elements resolve the interface contract port references, which allows the Business Domain implementation to interact with external dependencies without depending upon those external dependencies nor having any knowledge of them.